 If you happen to stumble upon one of our friendly locals and they give you advice or a recommendation about a bush walk, the weather or traveling to a certain place, you should definitely listen to them.
-Our locals love to share the beauty of this region with visitors and their knowledge in supreme.
+Our locals love to share the beauty of this region with visitors and their knowledge is supreme.
 The internet can be very beneficial for planning our travels, but once you're in rural Tasmania, locals trump the World Wide Web.😊

 9. Let the environment woo you

 There's no question about it, nature wants to wrap you up in her wonder and leave you in awe.
 This region is pristine and offers an experience unlike anywhere else in Australia and if you let her, Mother Nature will woo you with her rays of light, colours of the sunset and smells of the forest.
-So when you're on your bush walk, tune into those cues from the environment and let them draw you in to revel in the beauty.
+So when you're on your bushwalk, tune into those cues from the environment and let them draw you in to revel in the beauty.

 10. Be flexible

 Even our best laid plans can change.
 And if they do, there's always another activity around the corner.
 Being open-minded and flexible are quite possibly the best qualities an adventurous person can have.
-Going with the flow and taking the things that are out of our control with a grain of salt, and then shifting perspective to see things with a new frame of mind is wonderful way to view the world.
-There's plenty of adventure that awaits you here, even when it's different than what you had originally imagined.
+Going with the flow and taking the things that are out of our control with a grain of salt, and then shifting perspective to see things with a new frame of mind is a wonderful way to view the world.
+There are plenty of adventure that awaits you here, even when it's different than what you had originally imagined.
 It's all magic: all the sunshine and all the storms.